esheldon/nsim/config/README.md

 - run-ggnr03mn-t01
     - first metanoise run
+    - noise 0.1
     - nrand 100 -> noise_target sqrt(100)=10 times original noise
     - expect this is ten times more noisy than the degrade version
+    - frac error about 0.007
+- run-ggnr03mn-t04
+    - 10 times more
+    - intended noise was 1.0
+        whoops, ran with 0.1.
+Biased anyway

+moments
 - run-ggnr03mn-t02
     - moments, with metanoise
 - run-ggnr03mn-t03